cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Shallue and van de Woestijne {{SW06}} further generalize and simplify Skalba's construction, yielding concretely efficient maps to a constant fraction of the points on almost any curve.
+Fouque and Tibouchi {{FT12}} give a parameterization of this mapping for Barreto-Naehrig pairing-friendly curves {{BN05}}.

-Ulas {{U07}} describes a simpler version of this map, and Brier et al. {{BCIMRT10}} give a further simplification, which the authors call the "simplified SWU" map.
+Ulas {{U07}} describes a simpler version of the Shallue-van de Woestijne map, and Brier et al. {{BCIMRT10}} give a further simplification, which the authors call the "simplified SWU" map.
-The simplified map applies only to fields of characteristic p = 3 (mod 4);
+That simplified map applies only to fields of characteristic p = 3 (mod 4);
-Wahby and Boneh {{WB19}} generalize to fields of any characteristic.
+Wahby and Boneh {{WB19}} generalize to fields of any characteristic, and give further optimizations.

 Boneh and Franklin give a deterministic algorithm mapping to certain supersingular curves over fields of characteristic p = 2 (mod 3) {{BF01}}.